racherb/racherb.github.io/_posts/2019-07-08-sru-public-license-specification.md

 **SRU-L3** or Level 3 Social Responsibility.
 This license is an increase of the **SRU-L1** by how much it contains the obligations declared by SRU-L1.
 This level tacitly states that only those entities that, by virtue of their internal human resource management policies, hire disabled persons on a regular and recurring basis, can benefit from the product or service being licensed.

-**Applies to: Legal persons, governmental entities, non-governmental organizations, public or private companies, associations or groups of persons with a duly established social role.
+**Applies to**: Legal persons, governmental entities, non-governmental organizations, public or private companies, associations or groups of persons with a duly established social role.

 ### SRU-L4 Social Commitment